knative/docs/docs/serving/autoscaling/autoscaling-concepts.md

 **IMPORTANT:** If you want to use Kubernetes Horizontal Pod Autoscaler (HPA), you must install it after you install Knative Serving.
-For how to install HPA, see [Install optional Eventing extensions](../../install/install-extensions.md#install-optional-serving-extensions).
+For how to install HPA, see [Install optional Serving extensions](../../admin/install/install-extensions.md#install-optional-serving-extensions).

 ### Knative Pod Autoscaler (KPA)